 Replacing Items in the House That Are Not Essential

-Some things around the house you may need to replace without much forethought or planning.
-The list includes appliances, HVAC systems, and roofing that fails to do its job.
+There are some things in your home that you may need to replace right away, especially if they break down.
+That includes HVAC systems and roofing that fails to do its job.
 As mentioned above, these common home repair costs can indeed qualify as financial emergencies.
 But other household expenditures, like new kitchen countertops or new furniture, are items you can budget and save for, so they’re not financial emergencies.

 Determining How Much Emergency Savings to Have